outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - how would two contradicting structures of certainty (like two structures of certainty created from the same or different stability sources) interact - could they coexist in the same interaction space, or would they neutralize each other in some way, or would one structure at motion exert a destructive force on the other, removing its stability or dispersing its components?
         - can they be allowed to be adjacent or do they exert attracting forces, leading to structures of certainties
         - what happens if a structure of uncertainty is trapped inside a structure of certainties?
-        - are uncertainties just occupying an adjacent state of matter in an unobservable structure (hidden behind other structures of uncertainty, or unconnectible to space-times where other structures can be measured/observed)
+        - are uncertainties just occupying an adjacent state of matter in an unobservable structure (hidden behind other structures of uncertainty, or unconnectible to space-times where other structures can be measured/observed), like a certainty when above the surface of water and an uncertainty when below it?
+          - if efficiencies & other stability structures allow energy to develop into structures above it, do the opposite structures allow energy storage below it (or inside it)?
+          - how do quantum fields fit with interfaces? can each field be formatted as an interface, and their intersection is the interface/meaning interface?
+            - is each point in the quantum field intersection an entry point to the interface interface or an implementation of it (potential particles)
+          - is it a set of dimensions describing change types that is unconnectible to observable dimensions?
+          - what are the directions of interaction/causality between interacting fields? how do attributes of each point interact/map/align with those of adjacent & non-adjacent points - is there organization to this mapping? can the fields exist across disconnected layers at each adjacent point, or do they have to be connected/continuous? what rules out position possibilities of a particle other than other particle positions? can all of the particles be measured at once?
           - when one structure 'doesnt exist' (loses structure), does it just move to these spaces involving uncertainty structures (like particles with opposite spin)
           - does there need to be some ratio like a balance maintained between the structures of certainty/uncertainty in these two positions?
           - do 'structures' as we know/measure them only exist in space-time points that are connectible with certainty structures, and between these points, uncertainty structures can develop